 - Reduce the risk of having to go to the doctor with flu by 40 percent to 60 percent during seasons when the flu vaccine viruses are similar to circulating flu viruses1

-If you have a UnitedHealthcare health plan, you can get a flu shot at more than 50,000 locations.
-And the flu vaccine is covered at 100% for most benefit plans, which means you can get a flu shot at no additional cost to you.
+If you have a UnitedHealthcare health plan, the flu vaccine is covered at 100% for most benefit plans, which means you can get a flu shot at no additional cost to you.

-Talk with your health care provider, sign in to your health plan account or choose from the options below to find a flu shot location near you.
+Talk with your health care provider, sign in to your health plan account or enter your ZIP code below to find a flu shot location near you.

 Who should get a flu shot?